What is CBD oil?

-The use of cannabis (both internally and topically) for musculoskeletal and joint pain has been handed down as a folk-remedy and used by clinicians for centuries.
-Evidence now exists to support the anti-inflammatory and pain relief properties of cannabis as well as CBD and THC.
+The use of medical cannabis (both internally and topically) to relieve pain for musculoskeletal and joint pain has been handed down as a folk-remedy and used by health professionals for centuries.
+Evidence now exists to support the anti-inflammatory and noticeable pain relief properties of cannabis as well as CBD and THC.

 Some patients take a daily dose one to three times per day as their ongoing anti-inflammatory treatment.
-The fact that cannabis can also alleviate chronic pain makes it especially useful, whether on its own or to enhance the effect of opiates.
+The fact that medical or recreational marijuana can also alleviate chronic pain makes it especially useful, whether on its own or to enhance the effect of opiates.